dotnet/AspNetCore.Docs/docs/tutorials/your-first-mac-aspnet.rst

 Your First ASP.NET 5 Application on a Mac
 =========================================
-By :ref:`Steve Smith <installing-on-mac-author>` | Originally Published: 29 April 2015
+By :ref:`Steve Smith <your-first-mac-aspnet-author>` | Originally Published: 29 April 2015

 ASP.NET 5 is cross-platform and can be developed and run on Mac OS X as well as Linux and Windows.
 See how you can quickly install, scaffold, run, debug, and deploy ASP.NET applications on a Mac.